 - A residual legacy is where the gift is all (or part) of the value of your estate, after expenses and other legacies have been paid.

 - A pecuniary legacy is the gift of a particular sum of money.

 - A specific request is the gift of a particular item (a piece of jewellery, for example).

-For more information please contact Grace Moran at firstname.lastname@example.org or fill out the form below.
+If you have any questions or would like to know more about how a gift could help please contact Grace Moran at email@example.com or fill out the form below.

 Making a donation in memory of a loved one is a positive way to remember them and celebrate their life in a lasting way.
 Many people choose to do this in lieu of flowers at the funeral and all donations go towards our life-saving work.
 Please click here if you would like to make a donation in memory of a loved one.« Previous Page